Table of Contents

 Key Takeaways

-• How Long Does It Take to Refinance a House?
+• How Long Does a Refinance Take?
 Anywhere between 43-45 days.

 • What Delay’s The Refinance Process?
 Three factors influence the refinance timeline- type of loan, lender’s policies, and your financial history.